sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

 `The documentation for hvpy has more examples of how to use it and examples for each function <https://hvpy.readthedocs.io/en/latest/index.html>`__.

-If you encounter a problem with the new API, please open an issue on `GitHub <https://github.com/Helioviewer-Project/python-api/issues>`__.
+If you encounter a problem with the new API, please open an issue on `the hvpy issue tracker <https://github.com/Helioviewer-Project/python-api/issues>`__.